Vital-Fernandez/lime/docs/source/documentation/measurements.rst

 * **intg_flux** (``.intg_flux``, ``float``): This variable contains measurement of the integrated flux.
   This value is calculated via a Monte Carlo algorithm:

-  * If the pixel error spectrum is not provided by the user the algorithm takes the line ``.std_cont`` for all the pixels in the line region.
+  * If the pixel error spectrum is not provided by the user, the algorithm uses the line ``.std_cont`` as a uniform uncertainty for all the line pixels.

-  * The pixels error spectrum (or ``.std_cont``) is added stochastically to each pixel in the line region mask.
+  * The pixel error is added stochastically to each pixel in the line region mask.

   * The flux in the line region is summed up taking into consideration the line region averaged pixel width and removing the contribution of the linear continuum.

-  * The previous two steps are repeated in a 500 loop.
+  * The previous two steps are repeated in a 1000 loop.
 The mean flux value from the resulting array is taken as the integrated flux value.

 * **intg_err** (``.intg_err``, ``float``): This attribute contains the integrated flux uncertainty.
-This value is derived from the standard deviation of the Monte Carlo algorithm steps described above.
+This value is derived from the standard deviation of the Monte Carlo flux calculation described above.

 .. attention::
     Blended components have the same ``.intg_flux`` and ``.intg_err`` values.